 Photo by @j.lovat

 If you want to venture into the ocean, this tip may seem like a no-brainer, but it is vital—know how to swim.
-And for parents of young children who are non-swimmers, be diligent in your surveillance of your little ones.
+And for parents of young children who are non-swimmers, be diligent in the surveillance of your little ones.
 Even in ankle-deep water, waves can create a dangerous situation.
 Plus, if you put “floaties” on your child, be aware that these can provide a false sense of security and therefore present hazards.
 Floatation devices are not a replacement for supervising your children, because these devices are less effective in the ocean than in a pool.

 The dynamic environment of the Pacific Ocean in Huntington Beach is unique.
 According to Lt.
 Dieterman, people who get in trouble because of rip currents make up 80 - 90 percent of the rescues.
 Learning how to locate, identify, and get out of rip currents is key to keeping yourself safe.
 Even before that, when you get to the beach, it is wise to ask the lifeguards where the hazardous conditions exist and where to swim.